jackguoxz/ItineraryService/README.md

 RestTemplate is used when the API in UI service(Itinerary-Rest) call API in business service (Itinerary-Service).The RestTemplate is the central class within the Spring framework for executing synchronous HTTP requests on the client side.

-JpaRepository is used to save the itnerary data.
+JpaRepository is used to save the itinerary data.
 JpaRepository is a JPA specific extension of Repository.
 It contains the full API of CrudRepository and PagingAndSortingRepository.
 So it contains API for basic CRUD operations and also API for pagination and sorting.